 Clinical oncologists

-Clinical oncologists are doctors who specialise in the treatment of cancer with radiotherapy.
-As clinical oncologists work in a team, you may see different members of their team during your clinic appointment or on the ward.
+Clinical oncologists are doctors who treat cancer with radiotherapy (high-energy X-rays).
+They work as part of a team, so you may see different team members during your clinic appointments or while you are in hospital.

 Contact via secretary: 020 3447 9093 (9am to 5pm, Mon to Fri)